What a prospective student is trying to decide between different schools, verifying the schools' accreditation is a good place to start.

 What Is Regional Accreditation?

-Accreditation means that the accrediting body has visited the school, reviewed coursework for quality standards and given the school a stamp of approval.
-Accreditation is a more rigorous process than recognition.
+Accreditation means that the accrediting body has visited the school, reviewed coursework for quality standards, interviewed the faculty and administration based on pre-set criteria they expect to be met, provide accolades and suggestions for improvement, and finally after a rigorous review of all the aforementioned criteria, decide if a school meets the standards worthy of becoming an accredited school.
+Accreditation is a more in-depth and lengthy process based on predetermined standards while the distinction of recognition is not as formal or lengthy.
 Sometimes a school may be recognized, but not accredited.
 Employers may not accept a degree from a recognized school that is not accredited.
 Regional accreditation is only one type of accreditation that a school with online degree programs may hold.

 How to Determine Accreditation